olnor18/SCCP-documentation/README.md

 <img src="images/Energinet-logo.png" width="250" style="margin-bottom: 3%">

 # Overview
-Secure compute and communication platform(SCCP) is a highly available, fast, secure, robust platform which will run future applications for the energy grid in Denmark.
-The platform consists of three main components:
+The Secure Compute and Communication Platform (SCCP) project is an attemt at creating a modern, fast, secure, robust, and uniform  platform for running a variety of application suites for running and monitoring the Danish energy grid.
+The platform is made up of multiple components:

+### Hardware
+Hardware plays an essential part in the design of the platform.
+The platform rests on multiple servers that participate in a kubernetes cluster which provide redundancy.
+Eventually hardware based trust should become the pillar.

-### Mukube
+### mukube
-Mukube is the operating system on which SCCP runs.
-It is a configuration of Poky, the Yocto project's reference distribution.
-To read more on Mukube, please refer to the [documentation](www.url-to-mukube-docs-that-i-could-not-find.com).
+Mukube is the operating system of SCCP.
+It is a custom linux distribution built using the [Yocto Project](https://www.yoctoproject.org/) and is preconfigured.
+Features of mukube are:

+* RAM based file system using zram
+* secureboot verifying a Unified Kernel Image

+For details on mukube, please refer to the [mukube repository](https://github.com/distributed-technologies/mukube).

 ### Kubernetes
-Once the operating system boots, it will automatically deploy Kubernetes and attempt to join the cluster created by the first master node.
-Kubernetes is a container orchestration tool and more on this can be found [here](https://kubernetes.io/).
+At the end of the boot seqence mukube deploys a Kubernetes cluster.
+[Kubernetes](https://kubernetes.io/) is a container orchestration tool responsible for scheduling and supervising workloads on the platform.

 ### Yggdrasil
-Yggdrasil is the top part of the platform that boots on top of Kubernetes.
-Once the Kubernetes cluster is up, Yggdrasil will automatically be deployed onto the cluster and bootstraps all services and applications into a running state.
-One of these services is a GitOps operator, which allows for easy configuration of the environment.
-More on Yggdrasil can be found [here](https://github.com/distributed-technologies/yggdrasil).
+Yggdrasil describes the applications and services that run on the platform.
+Once the Kubernetes cluster is up, Yggdrasil is automatically deployed.
+This results in the bootstrapping of services and applications of the platform.

+Importantly, one of these services is a GitOps operator ([ArgoCD](https://argo-cd.readthedocs.io/en/stable/)), which ensures other services and applications get deployed, and allows for easy configuration of the environment.
+Information about Yggdrasil and deploying applications can be found [here](https://github.com/distributed-technologies/yggdrasil).

 # Getting started
 This section will go into detail on how you can deploy SCCP onto different architectures.